Cosmic-Ide/Cosmic-IDE/docs/settings-reference.md

 ### Plugin marketplace

 The Plugins tab provides search plus Marketplace and Installed filters.
 Extension cards use user-facing Installed or Update labels instead of exposing internal runtime states.
-Tapping a card opens a full-screen details sheet with Markdown documentation and install, update, setup, or uninstall actions.
+Tap a card to open its full details sheet with Markdown documentation and install, update, setup, or uninstall actions.

 The settings button beside the filters edits the HTTPS plugin-index URL.
 Saving a repository URL refreshes the marketplace immediately.

 ## Terminal

 Selecting Terminal opens an interactive `bash -i` PTY rooted in app-private files.
-Its controls are session controls rather than persisted settings:
+Its controls manage the session rather than persisted settings:

 - Back leaves the screen and releases its controller;
 - Close terminates the session process;